neoforged/Documentation/docs/resources/client/models/index.md

 ### Render Types

 Using the optional NeoForge-added `render_type` field, you can set a render type for your model.
-If this is not set (as is the case in all vanilla models), the game will fall back to a list of hardcoded render types.
-If that list doesn't contain the render type for that block either, it will fall back to `minecraft:solid`.
+If this is not set (as is the case in all vanilla models), the game will fall back to the render types hardcoded in `ItemBlockRenderTypes`.
+If `ItemBlockRenderTypes` doesn't contain the render type for that block either, it will fall back to `minecraft:solid`.
 Vanilla provides the following default render types:

 - `minecraft:solid`: Used for fully solid blocks, such as stone.
-- `minecraft:cutout`: Used for blocks where all pixels are either fully solid or fully transparent, i.e. with either full or no transparency, for example glass.
+- `minecraft:cutout`: Used for blocks where any pixel is either fully solid or fully transparent, i.e. with either full or no transparency, for example glass.
 - `minecraft:cutout_mipped`: Variant of `minecraft:cutout` that will scale down textures at large distances to avoid visual artifacts ([mipmapping]).
+Does not apply the mipmapping to item rendering, as it is usually undesired on items and may cause artifacts.
 Used for example by leaves.
-- `minecraft:cutout_mipped_all`: Variant of `minecraft:cutout_mipped` where a corresponding item should be mipmapped as well.
+- `minecraft:cutout_mipped_all`: Variant of `minecraft:cutout_mipped` which applies mipmapping to item models as well.
 - `minecraft:translucent`: Used for blocks where any pixel may be partially transparent, for example stained glass.
 - `minecraft:tripwire`: Used by blocks with the special requirement of being rendered to the weather target, i.e. tripwire.